wuhaozhe/style_avatar/README.md

   - Download the Basel Face Model.
 Due to the license agreement of Basel Face Model, you have to download the BFM09 model after submitting an application on its [home page](https://faces.dmi.unibas.ch/bfm/main.php?nav=1-2&id=downloads).
 After getting the access to BFM data, download "01_MorphableModel.mat" and put it into ./deep_3drecon/BFM subfolder.
   - Download Download the Expression Basis provided by [Guo et al](https://github.com/Juyong/3DFace).
 You can find a link named "CoarseData" in the first row of Introduction part in their repository.
 Download and unzip the Coarse_Dataset.zip.
 Put "Exp_Pca.bin" into ./deep_3drecon/BFM subfolder.
 The expression basis are constructed using [Facewarehouse](http://kunzhou.net/zjugaps/facewarehouse/) data and transferred to BFM topology.
   Download the pre-trained [reconstruction network](https://drive.google.com/file/d/176LCdUDxAj7T2awQ5knPMPawq5Q2RUWM/view), unzip it and put "FaceReconModel.pb" into ./deep_3drecon/network subfolder.
+  - Run `git lfs checkout ./deep_3drecon/BFM/BFM_model_front.mat`
 - Download the pretrained [audio2motion model](https://cloud.tsinghua.edu.cn/f/acb6d482a26e4eb8b116/?dl=1), put it into `./audio2motion/model`
 - Download the pretrained [texture encoder](https://cloud.tsinghua.edu.cn/f/c60a3466016948c48951/?dl=1) and [render](https://cloud.tsinghua.edu.cn/f/106023055772444f8f15/?dl=1), put it into `./render/model`

 #### Run
+To run our demo, you need at least one GPU with 11G GPU memory.
 ```
 python demo.py --in_img [*.png] --in_audio [*.wav] --output_path [path]
 ```